ToatNotKev/Kevins-BSE_Template_Portfolio/index.md

-# Magic Mirror
+# Magical Mirror!
 My project is the magic mirror wich has a two way plastic mirror with a monitor behind connected to a rasberry pie with the magic mirror software downloaded onto it.
 Some big hurdles I have encountered where mostly on the sofware side ofthings but the mirror I had is was damaged when heat was applied to it whilst trying to fix some scratches so a new one was needed.
-But now a protective plastice will be put infront of it . , takeaways, and triumphs from completing the project were.
-As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!
+But now a protective plastice will be put infront of it.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|